 And I’m not talking about non-fiction or autobiography.
 I’m talking about fiction, where the names and places have been changed to protect people’s identities.

 Why do writers insert themselves into their own fiction?
-Well, the first assumption is that they’re narcissists who think so highly of themselves as to assume they’d make a great main character in a novel, and yeah, that’s probably it half the time.
-The other half might do it as wish fulfillment.
+Well, the first assumption is that they’re narcissists who think so highly of themselves as to assume they’d make a great main character in a novel, and yeah, that’s probably it a lot of the time.
+But sometimes writers do it as wish fulfillment.
 Like fan fiction, but for their own life.
+Then there are also those who do it as a form of self-therapy.

 The reason why this fiction is bad is that we, as the reader, need to immerse ourselves in the story.
 It really, really wrecks the experience and takes you out of the story if you realize you’re just reading the authors sexy, super-talented, chosen one, wish-fulfillment fantasy.
 It makes you stop and think; “Wow, this author’s kind of sad.
 I wonder how boring their life really is?”
 And we’d have never thought of it before, but when we realize it’s the author in the story, that’s exactly what we think!